slrtpworkshop/slrtpworkshop.github.io/_pages/00_home.md

 layout: home
 permalink: /
 title: SLRTP2025
-desc_title: The 3rd Workshop on Sign Language Recognition, Translation and Production @ CVPR 2025
+desc_title: SLRTP @ CVPR 2025
-description: TODO
+description: The 3rd Workshop on Sign Language Recognition, Translation and Production
 ---

 Sign languages are visual languages and a key form of communication for Deaf